MDJ-Mikkel-Djurhuus/blog-entry/README.md

+## Continuous Deployment, From Study To Success In 1 Day.

 # Abstract
 write something about why we need continious delivery and what problems it solves..

+We all know the feeling of pushing new development code unto the production environment.
+Hoping, wishing, it'll work and there isn't some unforseen circumstance which forces us into panic mode, because now the entire production environment is flashing red and nothing is working.

+This is the scenario we want prevent.
+To do that, we want to setup a continuous deployment environment.
+Specifically we'll primarily look at using Jenkins, and how it can be used to manage Docker and Git.

+With a continuous deployment environment up and running, everytime a developer pushes code to the specified Git branch, Jenkins will build and deploy the updated code to the desired environment, preferably release.
+Ensuring every consumer is always on the newest update and benefits from new features as soon as possible.

 # Jenkins / Git / Docker - Just how easy it is to setup a CD environment